 The main reason why complaining is detrimental for your throat chakra health is that you openly acknowledge that there is something wrong with your reality, and at the same time, you are not doing anything proactive to change it.

 Your throat chakra healing journey should begin with the process of discovering your own purity and your own unique truth.

-If you can’t make any significant progress in opening this energy centre, it might be really helpful to look deep into your childhood and ask yourself these questions:
+If you can’t make any significant progress in opening this energy center, it might be helpful to look deep into your childhood and ask yourself these questions:

 - Have you ever been silenced and ignored when you were young?